ztomasze/sdnd/Combat/Actions/Move.md

 > A [[action|minor action]]

-Travel up to a near [[distance]], with some caveats.
+Travel up to 30', with some caveats.

 ### speed

-Some monsters move faster or slower than characters, so they might move only very near or to midrange with a single move.
+Some monsters move faster or slower than characters, so they might cover more or less [[distance]] with a single move.

 ### movement mode